nilsmango/project7III/content/water/privacy-policy.md

 +++
-title = "Water Privacy Policy" description = "The privacy policy for 7III Water" date = 2024-04-12
-updated = 2024-07-10
+title = "Water Privacy Policy" description = "Read the 7III Water privacy policy, including how location, workout and Apple Health data is stored and handled by the water sports tracker." date = 2024-04-12 updated = 2024-07-10
 +++